 Step 1: Create Your Shopify Account

 You should try to choose a unique store name.
 However, this shouldn’t be at the cost of simplicity or relevance.

-In case you type in an already chosen store name, Shopify will ask you to re-enter something else.
+If you enter an already chosen store name, Shopify will ask you to put something else.

 Once you get the website name sorted, you’ll have to fill in a few other details, such as your name, address, country, and contact number.

 After this initial screening, you have to answer whether you own products, and if you do, what you aim to sell.

-In case you’re just trying out Shopify, you can select options like ‘I’m just playing around’ in the Do you have products? dropdown menu and ‘I’m still brainstorming ideas’ in the What will you sell? section.
+In case you’re just trying out Shopify, you can select options like “I’m just playing around” in the “Do you have products?” dropdown menu, or “I’m still brainstorming” ideas in the “What will you sell?” section.

-Once you’re done, click I’m done.
+Once you’re finished, click “I’m done”.